openvinotoolkit/training_extensions/pytorch_toolkit/formula_recognition/README.md

 - `model_path` - path for model
 - `val_path` - path for validation data
 - `vocab_path` - path where vocab file is stored
-- `val_transforms_list` - here you can describe set of desirable transformations for validation datasets respectively An example is given in the config file, for other options, please, refer to [constructor of transforms (section `create_list_of_transforms`)](im2latex/data/utils.py)
+- `val_transforms_list` - here you can describe set of desirable transformations for validation datasets respectively.
+An example is given in the config file, for other options, please, refer to [constructor of transforms (section `create_list_of_transforms`)](im2latex/data/utils.py)
 - `device` - device for training, used in PyTorch .to() method.
-Possible options: 'cuda', 'cpu', etc. `cpu` is used by default.
+Possible options: 'cuda', 'cpu'. `cpu` is used by default.
 #### Training-specific parameters
 In addition to common parameters you can specify the following arguments:
 - `batch_size` - batch size used for training